 Blending the whole orange is key for texture, but it also increases the flavor, nutrition, and color of these muffins!

-2. Blend until smooth and frothy, 10-35 seconds, depending on your blender.
+2. Blend until smooth and frothy: 10-35 seconds, depending on your blender.

 4. Line a muffin pan with muffin paper or silicone muffin cups.
 Place ⅓ cup of the orange batter into each muffin cup and sprinkle with orange zest.
-Place muffins into oven at 375 degrees Fahrenheit (190C) for 15-17 minutes.
+Place muffins into the oven at 375 degrees Fahrenheit (190C) for 15-17 minutes.
 Let the muffins cool for 5 minutes before removing them from the pan (I find this prevents them from breaking).

 Watch how to make these quick orange muffins: